 Vatican recalls its ambassador to Ireland amid tension over the issue of child abuse by priests.

-2011 October - Michael D Higgins of the Labour Party is elected president.
+2011 October - Michael D Higgins of Labour Party elected president.

 2013 February - The European Central Bank approves a deal to liquidate the former Anglo Irish Bank, which was nationalised in January 2009.
 The deal allows Ireland to defer by decades the bill for its most controversial bank bailout.

-2013 June - New Central Statistics Office figures reveal that Ireland is back in recession for the first time since 2009.
+2013 June - New government figures show Ireland is back in recession for the first time since 2009.

 2013 July - Parliament passes legislation that for first time allows abortion in limited circumstances.

 2013 December - Ireland officially exits EU/IMF bailout programme having fulfilled its conditions - the first bailed-out eurozone country to do so.